-36 'Fundamental rights implications of the obligation to provide fingerprints for Eurodac', FRA Focus paper, 5/2015 the third-country national or stateless person and the exact identification of the criminal suspect or victim of crime whose data might be stored in Eurodac.
-Hits obtained from Eurodac based on facial images should also be verified where there is doubt that the result relates to the same person by an official trained in accordance with national practice, in particular where the comparison is made with a facial image only.
-Where a fingerprint and facial image comparison is carried out simultaneously and a hit is received for both biometric data sets.
-Member States may check and verify the facial image result, if needed.
+Hits obtained from Eurodac should be verified by a trained fingerprint expert in order to ensure the accurate determination of responsibility under Regulation (EU) No [.../...], the exact identification of the third-country national or stateless person and the exact identification of the criminal suspect or victim of crime whose data might be stored in Eurodac.
+Hits obtained from Eurodac based on facial images should also be verified where there is doubt that the result relates to the same person an official trained in accordance with national practice, particular where the comparison is made with a facial image only.
+Where a fingerprint and facial image comparison is carried out simultaneously and a hit is received for both biometric data sets, Member States may